mattmc3/string.zsh/README.md

 When it comes to Zsh scripting, a lot of attention is paid to files and the file system, but it's much harder to find good documentation around string manipulation.
 Information about Zsh strings gets buried in docs obscurely labeled [Parameter Expansion][1] or [Modifiers][2].
 The [Fish Shell][fish] shell does a way better job with documentation, and has a handy [string][fish-string] command that covers most of the things you'd ever want to do with strings.

 This project aims to use Fish's `string` command to demonstrate Zsh's string handling capabilities.
-You don't necessarily need Fish's string commands in Zsh, but by building them we can show Zsh's capabilities, and also provide some convienence functions to aid your shell scripting journey.
+You don't necessarily need Fish's string commands in Zsh, but by building them we can show Zsh's capabilities, and also provide some convenience functions to aid your shell scripting journey.

 ## Tests

 This README is validated using the excellent [clitest] testing framework.
-Occassionally in this doc I will need to include some testing snippets.
-I will try avoid them being distracting or doing _magic_.
-This doc itself is meant to contain all the actual code you need, so you should not have to go find buried tricks in other files.
+Occasionally in this doc I will need to include some testing snippets.
+I will try avoid them being distracting or doing tons of undocumented _magic_.
+This README itself is meant to contain all the actual code you need, so you should not have to go find buried tricks in other files.

+Here are the small handful of _magic_ things done in this doc that you might need to be aware of:
+- if you see `#=> --flag` syntax, that's a thing [clitest] uses for certain kinds of tests
+- if you see the `#string.zsh` comment at the top of a code block, that code is pulled into the string.zsh file so that this project can be used as a Zsh plugin
+- if you see `##?` comments, we use those to indicate usage strings (aka: help)

 Tests are run using the following command: